Polkadot-Blockchain-Academy/pba-book/content/contribute/copy-paste-slides/slides.md

 Use `o` to open the overview mode and explore slides here.

-You can see the source of these slides to copy&paste<br/>
+You can see the source of these slides to copy&paste<br />
 as slide templates in your slides!

 <pba-flex center>